MertYacan/MertYacan/README.md

 ## 🚀 About Me

-- 💻 Software developer building **web, desktop, and mobile applications**
+- 💻 Full-stack developer building **web, desktop, and mobile applications**
-- 🧩 Focused on creating scalable, real-world software systems
+- 🧩 Focused on creating scalable, real-world software systems across frontend and backend
 - ☁️ Working with cloud infrastructure and modern deployment practices
 - 🤖 Integrating AI into products and workflows
 - ⚡ Passionate about solving complex problems with clean, efficient solutions